mounchiliu/B.S.Project/readme.md

   ./main_tum setting/TUM1.yaml Vocabulary/ORBvoc.txt fr1_xyz associations.txt

 #######
-If u want to run the code in qtcreator， just use the cmd starting from setting/... without main
+If you want to run the code in qtcreator， just use the cmd starting from setting/... without main

 fr1/desk2 for desk_test2
 fr2/desk